SeniorDesign2023/Slippi_Stats/docs/final.md

 ### Lessons Learned
 - "If you had to do it all over again"
 	We would be much more consistent about workflow, instead of trying to do so much at the end.
+	Try to find a set time to meet each week.
+It can be hard to get the whole team together and on the same page.
 - Advice for future team
 	Treat this class like there is something due every week, not something huge due in 4 months.